dhvbnl/foodfinder/README.md

 If your final design changed from your initial sketches please explain what changed and why.
 My design mostly stayed the same throughout.
 Halfway through it, I realized I wanted more data than the standard JSON that was shared.
 This resulted in me adding review data as well.
 For the map view, I freestyled most of it.
 I did know for sure I wanted some marker over the locations, but I wasn't sure what I had access to in flutter.
-Eventually I realzied it made the most sense to create a little pop up window which is what you can see right now.
+Eventually I realized it made the most sense to create a little pop up window which is what you can see right now.
+Another design that changed was that of my expanded card view.
+At first, I wanted it to be a popup overlay over the main list view.
+I played around with an overlay, but didn't end up liking how the elements looked in the background on different devices.
+Ultimately, I used the Navigator.push to make a whole new page with the elements from the inital Expanded sketch.

 ## Resources Used
 Cite anything (website or other resource) or anyone that assisted you in creating your solution to this assignment.